 Thank you for your interest in volunteering with Multnomah County Animal Services.

-MCAS requires that volunteers license their cats and dogs according to county regulations and that the primary caregiver for the foster animal is over the age of 18.
+MCAS requires that volunteers license their cats and dogs according to county ordinance and that the primary caregiver for the foster animal is over the age of 18.

 Please complete this form if you are interested in fostering dogs, cats, kittens, rabbits, birds, rodents, or farm animals.
 Foster volunteers take animals in to their homes to provide a temporary, loving, caring, healthy, and safe environment for shelter animals.